hichamoha/applied_machine_learning/README.md

 Actor Critic, Applications in Robotics <br>
 (lectures 13+14, lab 7)

+## Assignments
+* Assignment 1: In this lab, we will only review the Python syntax, linear algebra, and important numpy features.
+* Assignment 2: The goal of this lab assignment is to get acquainted with **WEKA**, *Waikato Environment for Knowledge Analysis*, and to learn how to load data sets into the WEKA tool.
+Then, we will experiment with some **clustering** and **classification** algorithms. <br>
+In addition, in the second part of the assignment, we will explore some programming concepts in Python, SciKitLearn, and partially Numpy to implement a **decision tree** classifier and compare it with the provided one in SciKitLearn.
+Then, we will get acquainted with the simplified version of the MNIST dataset provided in SciKitLearn, and explore the effect of (some) data preprocessing on the learning process.
+* Assignment 3:
+* Assignment 4:
+* Assignment 5:
+* Assignment 6:
+* Assignment 7:

 ## Sources
 * source 0: Richard Johansson “Scientific Computing with Python” <br>
  https://github.com/jrjohansson/scientific-python-lectures